Marla R. Butler

 Marla is a Fellow of the Litigation Counsel of America, an invitation-only trial lawyer honorary society composed of less than one-half of one percent of American lawyers who are selected based on effectiveness and accomplishment in litigation, both at the trial and appellate levels, and superior ethical reputation.

 Examples of Marla’s experience include:

-- Serving as lead counsel for a leading global medical technology and life sciences company in a lawsuit alleging breach of trade secrets, breach of contract and various IP-related causes of action.
+- Serving as lead counsel for a leading global medical technology and life sciences company in a lawsuit alleging breach of trade secrets, breach of contract, patent infringement and various IP-related causes of action.